sciencehub_quantum_thumb

 Where innovation meets everyday life

-Ji and her family have only recently relocated to Copenhagen, but the differences in everyday life are already clear.
+Ji only recently relocated to Copenhagen with her family, but the differences in everyday life are already clear.

-The city itself plays a role.
-It’s walkable, well-connected, and designed with people in mind.
-What stands out most to her is how child-friendly it is, something she hadn’t experienced to the same extent elsewhere.
+The city itself plays a huge role.
+It's not just that it’s walkable, well-connected, and designed with people in mind.
+What stands out is how child-friendly it is, something Ji hadn't experienced to the same extent elsewhere.

-“There are playgrounds everywhere, family-oriented public spaces, and even restaurants and shops designed for children.”
+“Playgrounds are everywhere, public spaces are designed with families in mind, and even restaurants and shops feel welcoming to children.”

-At the same time, she’s beginning to experience a different work culture.
-One that is built on trust, autonomy, and flat hierarchies.
-While she is still early in her transition, the structure suggests a more sustainable way of working.
+At the same time, she's beginning to experience a different work culture, one that is built on trust, autonomy, and flat hierarchies.
+While she is still early in the transition, the Danish structure suggests a more sustainable way of working.

 biking-with-family-in-denmark-photo-credit-viggo-lundberg